 Dinner at the Toroa Cafe

 We took the last albatross tour of the day.
 This left us with enough time to enjoy dinner before the penguin tour started at dusk.
-The floor to ceiling atrium-style windows makes the Toroa Cafe a pleasant place to enjoy a meal or a coffee.
+The floor-to-ceiling atrium-style windows make the Toroa Cafe a pleasant place to enjoy a meal or a coffee.
 (It was named Albatross Cafe the last time we ate there.)

 As the sunset, we headed out for our second tour, this time to see the penguins come home.

-Easy to spot, from the first glance I felt the excitement.
+Easy to spot, from first glance, I felt the excitement.
 The Royal Albatross Centre has installed lights, allowing us to see it all without disturbing the birds.
 The natural atmosphere enhances the magic.

 We saw 95 Little Blues that night.
 They are part of a breeding colony of penguins that mate for life and return to the same spot on Pilots Beach daily.